Whitesnake: 1987 (1985–1988)

 The band began tracking their new record at Little Mountain Sound Studios in Vancouver with producer Mike Stone.
 By early 1986, much of the album had been recorded.
 When it came time for Coverdale to record his vocals though, he noticed his voice was unusually nasal and off-pitch.
 After consulting several specialists, it was revealed that Coverdale had contracted a severe sinus infection.
 After receiving some antibiotics, Coverdale flew to Compass Point Studios in the Bahamas to resume recording.
-However, the infection resurfaced which caused Coverdale's septum to collapse.
-He required surgery, followed by a six month rehabilitation period.

-Sykes has disputed this, claiming that Coverdale was just suffering from nerves and that he used "every excuse possible" not to record his vocals.
+The infection resurfaced however, which caused Coverdale's septum to collapse.
+He required surgery, followed by a six-month rehabilitation period.
+Sykes has disputed this, claiming Coverdale was just suffering from nerves and that he used "every excuse possible" not to record his vocals.
 After recovering from surgery, Coverdale, by his own account, did develop a "mental block" that prevented him from singing.
 Following some failed sessions with Ron Nevison, Coverdale was finally able to record his vocals with producer Keith Olsen.
 By late 1986, production on the record was mostly finished.
 Keyboards were provided by Don Airey and Bill Cuomo, while Adrian Vandenberg was brought in to do some guitar overdubs.
 Additional guitar parts were also provided by Dann Huff.

 By the time the album was finished, Coverdale was the sole remaining member of Whitesnake.
 "It was a band in disarray..." observed keyboardist Don Airey.
 "David was four million dollars in debt; didn't know if he was coming or going."
 Coverdale has claimed that Sykes and Mike Stone were fired after they began conspiring against him by booking studio time and making decisions without his involvement.
 Stone allegedly suggested bringing in someone else to record Coverdale's vocals while he was recovering from surgery.
-Sykes has denied this, instead claiming that he and other members were systematically fired as soon as they finished recording their parts.
+Sykes has denied this, instead claiming that he and the other members were systematically fired as soon as they finished recording their parts.
 Murray and Dunbar had stopped receiving their wages in April 1986, at which point Dunbar immediately left Whitesnake.
 Murray was still officially a member of the group until January 1987, when he heard Coverdale was putting together a new line-up.

-With the help of John Kalodner, Coverdale recruited Adrian Vandenberg and Tommy Aldridge, as well as guitarist Vivian Campbell (formerly of Dio) and bassist Rudy Sarzo (formerly of Quiet Riot).
+With the help of John Kalodner, Coverdale recruited Adrian Vandenberg and Tommy Aldridge, as well as guitarist Vivian Campbell (formerly of Dio) and bassist Rudy Sarzo (formerly of Quiet Riot) to the band.
 This new line-up would appear in all the promotional materials for the forthcoming album.
-Whitesnake also adopted a new look, akin to glam metal bands of the time, in order to appeal more to American audiences.
-When asked about the band's makeover, Coverdale responded: "I'm competing with people like Jon Bon Jovi.
+Whitesnake also adopted a new image, akin to glam metal bands of the time, in order to appeal more to American audiences.
+When asked about the band's makeover, Coverdale stated: "I'm competing with people like Jon Bon Jovi.
 I've gotta look the part."